kermitt2/grisp/nerd-data/doc/hadoop.md

 ## Configuration files for YARN

-Hadoop 2.* config with YARN:
+We give here the Hadoop 2.* config files with YARN that we are using to process successfully the Wikidata and Wikipedia dumps.
+You can adapt them according to the capacity of your server.

 * `etc/hadoop/hadoop-env.sh`